DSpace/RestContract/statistics-filteredcollections.md

 }
 ```

-The request consists of a series of filters to add to the basic report.
+The request can be parameterized with a series of filters to add to the basic report.

-In GET mode, it is parameterized through a `filters` query parameter whose value is a comma-separated list of filters
+In GET mode, it consists of a `filters` query parameter whose value is a comma-separated list of filters
 like the following:
 ```
 ?filters=is_discoverable,has_multiple_originals,has_pdf_original
 ```

-In POST mode, it is sent as a JSON document like this:
+In POST mode, it is defined as a JSON document like this:
 ```json
 {
     "filters": {